MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 - Add the Windows 10 devices to a group that’s available in Azure AD and assign the appropriate licenses to that group.
 - Configure Office 365 ProPlus to use device-based licensing instead of user-based licensing.

+> [!IMPORTANT]
-Be sure to create the Azure AD group and assign the licenses ***before*** you configure Office 365 ProPlus to use device-based licensing.
+> Be sure to create the Azure AD group and assign the licenses ***before*** you configure Office 365 ProPlus to use device-based licensing.
 Otherwise you will receive error messages in Office 365 ProPlus.

 ### Add Windows 10 devices to a group in Azure AD and assign that group licenses